Silvio Diliberto

-Silvio Diliberto (born 16 December 1963) is a former Dutch football player who was also a kicker in American football.
+Silvio Diliberto (born 16 December 1963) is a Dutch retired football player who was also a kicker in American football.

 Club career

 Association football

 During his career in football he played for Sparta, for whom he made his professional debut as a winger in May 1982 against NAC, Roda JC, Haarlem and FC Eindhoven as a converted central defender.
+He finished his career in 1996, after he, along with fellow veterans Frans Danen and Huub Driessen, had been dropped from the squad by coach Rob Jacobs due to poor performances.
+At that time, FC Eindhoven had earned only two points from the first eleven matches.

 American football

 He retired from association football in 1996, but made a comeback in NFL Europe in 1997 - he was kicker for the Amsterdam Admirals from 1997 to 2004.

 Managerial career

-During his time in American football, Diliberto went into soccer coaching and managed amateur side Hermes-DVS, CVV Zwervers, Germania Teveren and RKSV Groene Ster.
+During his time in American football, Diliberto went into soccer coaching and managed amateur side Hermes DVS, CVV Zwervers, Germania Teveren and Groene Ster.
 In 2011 he moved to Qatar to manage Muaither and later Al-Shamal.

 Personal life

 Diliberto was born to an Italian father and a Dutch mother.